 This bill establishes new standards for domestic violence counseling and creates the Abuse Intervention Program Advisory Committee within the Department of Children and Families (DCF).
 It amends existing law to require that any court-mandated domestic violence counseling program includes specific components such as risk assessments, collaboration with the courts for offender accountability, education on power dynamics in domestic violence, and protocols for tracking attendance and compliance.
-The bill also mandates regular reviews of these programs by the New Jersey Advisory Council on Domestic Violence or the DCF, ensuring that they meet established standards.
+The bill also mandates regular reviews of these programs by the New Jersey Advisory Council on Domestic Violence or the DCF, aiming to enhance the effectiveness of domestic violence interventions and improve accountability for offenders.

 Statutes affected: